mahyarmirrashed/fiducial-tracker/README.md

 # Fiducial Tracker

+Using computer vision, track fiducials from multiple input client video streams (periodic images) and publish the tracked locations to listening peers.

 ## Conda Environment

 To provide consistent developer working environment, create a new Anaconda environment and installed the required packages (commands listed below).